mtx9/obsidian-calcite/README.md

 `>` after the link's `}` means *right join*.

-Select all notes from the folder actors and all notes from the folder writers that have the same `surname` and all notes from the folder writers (the right side).
+Select all notes from the folder actors and all notes from the folder writers that have the same `surname` and all notes from the folder writers (the right side):

 ```
 [[actors/*|actor]]-{actor.surname == writer.surname}>->[[writers/*|writer]]